Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Simulation studies

-Next, we verify the central limit theorems established in Theorem \ref{thm-lev-1} and Theorem \ref{thm-vov}, when different values of $\kappa$, $u$ and $\beta$ are considered.
-We fix the parameters $\rho=-0.4, \eta=0.2, b=0.5$ and randomly generate a sample path of $\sigma^2$ in \eqref{sim:model} first.
-Fixing this volatility path, a total number of 1000 sample paths of $X$ in \eqref{sim:model} are then generated.
-For each path, we calculate the estimates on the left hand side of \eqref{thm-lev-clt} and record the mean (M.) and variance (Var.) in Table \ref{rob:lev}\footnote{We recall that $\kappa_{opt}$ is defined as in \eqref{opt_kk} and $u^{\star} = \frac{(\log(n))^{-1/40}}{\sqrt{\int_0^1\sigma_t^2dt}}$ is used in the last experimental study.
-For the specific generated volatility path in this simulation, we have $\kappa_{opt} \approx 2$ and $u^{\star} \approx 7$.}.
-Moreover, we also record the theoretical variance (T-Var.) in \eqref{lev-var}\footnote{For \eqref{sim:model}, we have $h_2(t, \sigma_{t}^2,(\tilde{\sigma}_{t})^2, (\tilde{\sigma}'_{t})^2) = (\eta^2 \sigma_t^2)/3$.
-Thus, the theoretical variance only depends on the path of $\sigma^2$ when $\eta$ is fixed.} for evaluation, and present the results in Table \ref{rob:lev}.
-The same experimental study is also done for volatility of volatility by using the same parameters, except that we set $n=2730\times 12$.
-Its results are demonstrated in Table \ref{rob:vov}. \ignore{Besides, we also present the theoretical asymptotic variance by using the coefficients obtained in \cite{M2015} and \cite{AJ2014}, as given after Theorem \ref{thm-vov}, and denote it as T-Var-Vetter.} From Table \ref{rob:lev}-\ref{rob:vov}, we see that, for various indexes of jump activity, irrespective of the selection of $u$, all the values of M. are close to 0 and the values of Var. are close to the corresponding theoretical ones, T-Var.. \ignore{Moreover, compared with T-Var-Vetter, our theoretical asymptotic variance estimates of Var. are closer to the corresponding sample variance Var., for most (If not all) of the cases.} The simulation results also inspire us that a data-driven way of selecting $u$ is not necessary for our estimators, and a manual selection such as $u=1$ can meet our requirement and be applied in practice.
-Besides, compared with $\kappa=1.5,1$, the minimal values of both Var. and T-Var. are obtained when $\kappa = \kappa_{opt}$ for the estimation of leverage effect, which is in line with our theoretical analyses.
-Surprisingly, this is also true for the volatility of volatility estimator, although $\kappa_{opt}$ may not be the optimal one minimizing the theoretical asymptotic variance.
+Next, we verify the central limit theorems established in Theorems \ref{thm-lev-1} and \ref{thm-vov}, considering different values of $\kappa$, $u$, and $\beta$.
+We fix the parameters $\rho=-0.4$, $\eta=0.2$, and $b=0.5$, and first randomly generate a sample path of $\sigma^2$ in \eqref{sim:model}.
+Fixing this volatility path, we then generate 1000 sample paths of $X$ in \eqref{sim:model}.
+For each path, we calculate the estimates on the left-hand side of \eqref{thm-lev-clt} and report the mean (M.) and variance (Var.) in Table \ref{rob:lev}.\footnote{We recall that $\kappa_{opt}$ is defined as in \eqref{opt_kk} and $u^{\star} = \frac{(\log(n))^{-1/40}}{\sqrt{\int_0^1\sigma_t^2dt}}$ is used in the last simulation study.
+For the particular volatility path generated in this simulation, we have $\kappa_{opt} \approx 2$ and $u^{\star} \approx 7$.} We also report the theoretical variance (T-Var.) in \eqref{lev-var}\footnote{For \eqref{sim:model}, we have $h_2(t, \sigma_{t}^2,(\tilde{\sigma}_{t})^2, (\tilde{\sigma}'_{t})^2) = (\eta^2 \sigma_t^2)/3$.
+Thus, when $\eta$ is fixed, the theoretical variance depends only on the path of $\sigma^2$.} for evaluation.
+The same simulation study is conducted for volatility of volatility using the same parameters, except that we set $n=2730\times 12$.
+The results are displayed in Table \ref{rob:vov}. \ignore{Besides, we also present the theoretical asymptotic variance by using the coefficients obtained in \cite{M2015} and \cite{AJ2014}, as given after Theorem \ref{thm-vov}, and denote it as T-Var-Vetter.} Tables \ref{rob:lev}--\ref{rob:vov} show that, for various jump activity indices and irrespective of the choice of $u$, all values of M. are close to 0 and the values of Var. are close to the corresponding theoretical values, T-Var. \ignore{Moreover, compared with T-Var-Vetter, our theoretical asymptotic variance estimates of Var. are closer to the corresponding sample variance Var., for most (If not all) of the cases.} The simulation results suggest that a data-driven choice of $u$ is not necessary for our estimators, and that a manual choice such as $u=1$ meets our requirements and can be used in practice.
+In addition, compared with $\kappa=1.5,1$, the smallest values of both Var. and T-Var. are obtained when $\kappa = \kappa_{opt}$ for estimating the leverage effect, which is consistent with our theory.